Claiming California Partial Sales and Use Tax Exemption

 Complete a Partial Exemption Certificate for Manufacturing, Research and Development Equipment (CDTFA-230-M)

-If your purchase is qualified, complete the required Partial Exemption Certificate for Manufacturing, Research and Development Equipment (CDTFA-230-M) for all purchases from California and out-of-state vendors when placing your purchase order.
-Since out-of-state vendors do not collect sales tax on invoicing, it is the University’s responsibility to accrue use tax on purchase of taxable tangible personal properties.
+Complete the required Partial Exemption Certificate for Manufacturing, Research, and Development Equipment (CDTFA-230-M), available on the UCSF Supply Chain Management(opens in new window) website, for all purchases from California and out-of-state vendors when placing your purchase order.
+Since out-of-state vendors do not collect sales tax on invoicing, it is the University’s responsibility to accrue use tax on the purchase of taxable tangible personal properties.

 • The reason for completing the required Partial Exemption Certificate for purchases from California and out-of-state vendors is to:

-• Comply with California sales and use tax law by providing the seller a timely partial exemption certificate
+• Comply with California sales and use tax law by providing the seller with a timely partial exemption certificate.

 Note: Capital Accounting will apply the full use tax rate on your voucher if the partial exemption certificate is not completed and submitted in BearBuy.